Derwin Gray (defensive back): Professional football career

-After football
+Pastoral career

 Gray and his wife Vicki began an itinerant speaking ministry, One Heart At A Time Ministries, in 1999.
 He went on to graduate magna cum laude from Southern Evangelical Seminary with a Master of Divinity degree in 2008, with a focus in apologetics.
-Gray and his wife founded Transformation Church in January 2010.
-In 2018, Gray received his Doctor of Ministry in the New Testament in Context at Northern Seminary under Dr. Scot McKnight.
-Gray also speaks at conferences across the United States.
-He has written five books.
+In the mid-2000s, Gray made an appearance as the "Evangelism Linebacker" as part of an evangelistic video series parodying Terry Tate: Office Linebacker.